xt0fer/reveal-slides/md/intro-user-stories.md

 ####Conditions of Satisfaction: adding detail

 Detail can be added to the given user story example by adding the following conditions:

--Make sure it works with major retail holidays: Christmas, Easter, President’s Day, Mother’s Day, Father’s Day, Labor Day, New Year’s Day.
+* Make sure it works with major retail holidays: Christmas, Easter, President’s Day, Mother’s Day, Father’s Day, Labor Day, New Year’s Day.

--Support holidays that span two calendar years (none span three).
+* Support holidays that span two calendar years (none span three).

--Holiday seasons can be set from one holiday to the next (such as Thanksgiving to Christmas).
+* Holiday seasons can be set from one holiday to the next (such as Thanksgiving to Christmas).

--Holiday seasons can be set to be a number of days prior to the holiday.
+* Holiday seasons can be set to be a number of days prior to the holiday.

 -
 -

 ####“INVEST" model:
-<p class="fragment fade-up">Independent: self-contained: makes sure that each user story is testable upon completion, and can be moved around<p>
+<p class="fragment fade-up">`Independent`: self-contained- testable upon completion, and can be moved around<p>
-<p class="fragment fade-up">Negotiable: flexible as to what needs to be done to complete the objective </p>
+<p class="fragment fade-up">`Negotiable`: flexible as to what needs to be done to complete the objective </p>
-<p class="fragment fade-up">Valuable: must provide value to the end-user mentioned in the story, directs their focus be more effectively implemented
+<p class="fragment fade-up">`Valuable`: provides value to the end-user, directs focus be more effectively implemented
-<p class="fragment fade-up">Estimate-able: Story is small and specific enough to be estimated and planned by the team</p>
+<p class="fragment fade-up">`Estimate-able`: specific enough to be estimated and planned by the team</p>
-<p class="fragment fade-up">Small: an extension of the ability to assess the effort necessary to complete the story, small and simple enough.
-If a story is too complicated and big, it usually needs to be split into multiple stories.</p>
+<p class="fragment fade-up">`Small`: If a story that is too complicated and big, usually needs to be split into multiple stories.</p>
-<p class="fragment fade-up">Testable: Can be tested once completed to satisfaction</p>
+<p class="fragment fade-up">`Testable`: Can be tested once completed to satisfaction</p>

 -